mirhanu/Analysis-of-a-Counterexample-in-Singular-Control/README.md

-# Verification-of-a-counterexample-given-to-junction-points-optimality-conditions-in-singular-control
+# Analysis of a Counterexample in Singular Control

 This repository contains the MATLAB script used as a companion to the research paper **"On Mcdanell's Conjecture"**.

 ## Description

-The code verifies that the counterexample given in the paper **"Junction Points in Singular Optimal Control"** is indeed a valid counterexample using MATLAB Symbolic Toolbox.
+The code investigates the counterexample proposed in the paper **"Junction Points in Singular Optimal Control"** using the MATLAB Symbolic Toolbox.
 It calculates the values of:
 - $`\alpha^{(m)}(0)`$ and $`\beta^{(m)}(0)`$ for $`m = 0, 1, 2`$
 - $`u_s^{(m)}(0)`$ for $`m = 0, 1, 2, 3`$

 and compares them to the values provided in the paper.
+While the calculated values match those reported, the analysis highlights unresolved questions regarding the existence of $`u_s(0)`$ and its derivatives, which are necessary to conclusively validate the counterexample.

 ## Usage